Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

-Besides search, Google Ads is packed with other advertising options like display, remarketing, shopping, and more.
-Depending on your goals and strategy, these marketing tools can largely influence your budget.
+Besides search, Google AdWords is packed with other online advertising options like display, remarketing, shopping, and more.
+These marketing tools can largely influence your budget depending on your goals and PPC strategy.

-The Google Display Network (GDN), albeit not a high-intent marketing scheme, is quite beneficial for creating brand awareness and presenting your product/ services.
-Small businesses can use Display as a complementary strategy to put themselves out into the market with attractive logos, banners, visuals, etc.
+The Google Display Network (GDN), albeit not a high-intent marketing scheme, is beneficial for creating brand awareness and presenting your product/ services.
+Small businesses can use the display as a complementary strategy to put themselves into the market with attractive logos, banners, visuals, etc.

 Remarketing is an effective tactic to convert repeat visitors into customers.
-While some account managers argue that remarketing is simply paying money to bring the same people to your website, it’s still better than having no conversions at all.
+While some account managers argue that remarketing is simply paying money to bring the same people to your website, it’s still better than having no conversions.

 You can calculate the budget for remarketing by determining the total conversions from returning visitors.

-While these marketing strategies may seem optional, both effectively maximise your budget by aiming more money towards qualified prospects.
+While these marketing strategies may seem optional, both effectively maximise your budget by aiming more money toward qualified prospects.

 4. Use Google Ads Budget Calculator